twaslowski/grammr/README.md

 - Translation of texts.
 - Literal translations for each word in a text.
-- Morphological analysis of each word in a text.
+- Morphological morphology of each word in a text.
 - Creation of inflections for words.

-The morphological analysis is done using [spaCy](https://spacy.io/), and contains the following information for each word:
+The morphological morphology is done using [spaCy](https://spacy.io/), and contains the following information for each word:

 - The part of speech (POS) of a word.
 - The features of a word, including the Case, Number, Gender, Tense, Person, depending on word type,